rifat328/Web-Development-FullStack-Practice/Practice CSS 15_08_24/48 - 8.0-CSS-Display/8.0 CSS Display/readmeNote.txt

 2 inline : rule1 -cant set width and height of the element( default to size of the content)

-3 inline-block : inline allows us to go Elements onto same line and block allows us to set
+3 inline-block : inline allows us to place Elements onto same line and block part allows us to set
     height & width

 4 none: hides an element